 - Pet passports

 Register your pet with us now by calling 01752 892700.

-Our premises contain all the facilities that you would expect from a modern small animal veterinary practice, enabling us to offer the best possible care to our patients.
+Our premises contains all the facilities that you would expect from a modern small animal veterinary practice, enabling us to offer the best possible care to our patients.

-We have separate hospitalisation wards for both dogs and cats; the dog ward contains three large walk-in kennels, one with an in built shower!
-Any patient staying at the practice will receive excellent nursing care from our team of veterinary nurses, currently six qualified veterinary nurses with over 40 years of experience between them, and two trainees.
-At night one nurse stays on site to look after inpatients so any animal staying with us will be regularly assessed and given treatment as necessary.
+We have separate hospitalisation wards for both dogs and cats; the dog ward contains three large walk-in kennels, one with a in built shower!
+Any patient staying at the practice will receive excellent nursing care from our team of veterinary nurses, both qualified and trainees.
+At night one nurse stays on site to look after inpatients, so any animal staying with us will be regularly assessed and given treatment as necessary.
 We feel that this overnight nursing is a vital part of our commitment to look after your pets.
 On Friday, Saturday and Sunday the nurse will be on call and will stay on-site if required.